Hanumanth77/angular2-route-service/README.md

 # angular2-route-service

-An implementation of router wrapper at Angular2.
+An implementation of router wrapper at Angular2 (RC5 compatible).

 ## Installation